Barnard Hughes: Career

-Hughes played more than 400 theatre roles.
-He won Broadway's 1978 Best Actor Tony Award for his performance as the title character in Hugh Leonard's Da.
-In 1988 he recreated the role for the film Da.
+Hughes, as he revealed on The Dick Cavett Show, was inspired to become an actor after seeing English actor Dennis King's Broadway run as Richard II in the play Richard of Bordeaux.
+He asked for his first name to be spelled "Barnard" instead of "Bernard" in his professional credits after a numerologist told him it would help his acting career.
+He auditioned for New York's Shakespeare Fellowship repertory company on the advice of a friend, and performed with them for two years.

-On screen, he appeared in the film transcription of Hamlet (1964), and also appeared in such films as Midnight Cowboy (1969), Where's Poppa?
-(1970), Cold Turkey (1971) The Hospital (1971), Tron (1982), Maxie (1985), The Lost Boys (1987), Da (1988) − the screen reprise of his most successful stage-role, Doc Hollywood (1991) and the big success Sister Act 2: Back in the Habit (1993).
+Hughes had over 400 stage roles.
+He won the 1978 Tony Award for Best Leading Actor in a Play for his performance as the title character in Hugh Leonard's Da.
+In 1988, he reprised the role for the film adaptation Da.
+He appeared in the film adaptation of Hamlet (1964) and in such films as Midnight Cowboy (1969), Where's Poppa?
+(1970), Cold Turkey (1971) The Hospital (1971), Tron (1982), Maxie (1985), The Lost Boys (1987), Doc Hollywood (1991), and Sister Act 2: Back in the Habit (1993).
 He also played the old man who gave a ride to Felix and Oscar in The Odd Couple II (1998) and was featured in The Fantasticks (1995).

 Hughes appeared on TV in such series as Naked City, The Secret Storm, Dark Shadows, Love Story, Blossom, and Homicide: Life on the Street.
 In 1973, he had a notable recurring role on All in the Family as a Roman Catholic priest, Father John Majeski, doing battle with Archie Bunker, and won an Emmy for his portrayal of a senile judge on Lou Grant.
 Hughes made three appearances in The Bob Newhart Show as the father of Dr. Robert Hartley.
 He was the central character in three sitcoms: Doc, in which he played a physician; Mr. Merlin, in which he played Merlin, a magician mentoring a 20th-century teenager; and The Cavanaughs, co-starring Christine Ebersole, in which he played the family patriarch (Art Carney played his brother, and Glynis Johns made guest appearances).
 Hughes sang "Danny Boy" in one episode of the latter series.
 He also made a memorable appearance as The King (with Jim Dale as The Duke) in the PBS mini-series Adventures of Huckleberry Finn.

 Hughes also made recurring appearances on daytime dramas including Guiding Light, The Secret Storm and As the World Turns as well as a brief appearance as a private investigator in an early episode of Dark Shadows.
 He also did many voice-overs for various television commercials including Kix cereal.